08° 30′ S, 115° 15′ E

 General Information

 The best time to visit Ubud is from April to October, during dry season.
-You can expect dry and sunny weather, ideal to explore the whole area.
+You can expect dry and sunny weather, ideal for exploring the whole area.
 Know that the months July and August are high peak tourist season.
-The landscape is at its greenest and the waterfalls are at their fullest just after the rainy season, at the beginning of the dry season and before peak tourist season.
+The landscape is at its greenest and the waterfalls are at their fullest just after the rainy season, at the beginning of the dry season, and before peak tourist season.

 How to get around